 You can purchase this black chicken breed at Cackle Hatchery, Purely Poultry, and Strombergs Chickens.

 The roosters are hardy, friendly, and great protectors.
-They love finding food for the hens, and will “round” their hens up at night to make sure everyone is in the coop!
+They love finding food for the hens, and will “round” their hens up at night to ensure everyone is in the coop!

 Although they were originally bred for both eggs and meat, they’re better as egg layers.
 Their eggs are a tinted pink to brown color, and they lay about 300 eggs per year.
-This breed is a good forager and greatly desired for their looks and easy going nature.
+This breed is a good forager and is greatly desired for its looks and easygoing nature.

 You can purchase Orpington chickens at most major hatcheries and farm stores.